CDC survey in Hampden County determines health of nation

+You may have seen these CDC trailers at the Eastern States Fairgrounds over the last few weeks, or you may have received a letter in the mail.

-“All the information collected just helps us better understand how healthy the nation is,” said Survey Manager George Dixon.
+“All the information collected just helps us better understand how healthy the nation is,” Survey Manager George Dixon said.

 ‘The CDC is looking to examine 600 Hampden county residents during this survey and some of those people are getting their exams done today.

 “It’s been really cool, really in-depth. so far, we’ve done my nutrition, going over that.
-We did a full body scan,” said Olivia Sagan, who was getting an exam done.
+We did a full body scan,” Olivia Sagan, who was getting an exam done, said.

 Each participant represents 50,000 people nationwide with similar demographics.
 Dixon told 22News that all the components of the exam are voluntary.
 He added that a staff member from the study may knock on your door soon to see if you qualify.

-“Once you’re selected you’re very valuable to us, and we hope that you help us out and will participate’,” said Dixon.
+“Once you’re selected you’re very valuable to us, and we hope that you help us out and will participate’,” Dixon said.

 All personal information collected remains confidential.
 The CDC will be at Big E Fairgrounds conducting the survey until the end of August.